Infraste03/KGE_RS/fashion_generalization/results/README.md

 `best_test.pth` is retained as an experimental artifact but must not be used for model selection or as the pretrained checkpoint in the final pipeline.

-All alternate-learning configurations and validation scripts referring to the standard SASRec checkpoint use the canonical path above.
+All alternate-learning configurations and validation scripts referring to the Fashion-Random SASRec checkpoint use the canonical path above.

-## SASRec v3 Results
+### Fashion-Heavy

-### `sasrec_hpo_v3/`
+#### `sasrec_hpo_v3/`

 Contains the SASRec HPO results for the Fashion-Heavy dataset.

-The v3 dataset uses the KG-oriented user-selection strategy defined in the preprocessing pipeline.
+Fashion-Heavy uses the category-diversity- and interaction-activity-based user-selection strategy defined in the preprocessing pipeline.

 The selected HPO configuration is `trial_003`.